xma711/notebook/statistics/bayes_theorem/README.md

 question: why do we want to express p(y|x) in terms of p(y) and p(x|y)?

-explanation:
+Explanation:

 let y be a result of {cat, dog}. x be the images.
-p(y|x) means that given an image, we want to find the probability of y being cat and dog.
+P(y|x) means that given an image, we want to find the probability of y being cat and dog.
 (so that if p(y=cat) is higher, we can classify the image as cat; vice versa.)

-in reality, we can collect data: cat pictures and dog pictures.
+In reality, we can collect data: cat pictures and dog pictures.
-with these 2 sets of data, we can find the distribution of x for the cats pictures, and that for dog pictures, i.e. p(x | y = cat) and p(x | y=dog).
+With these 2 sets of data, we can find the distribution of x for the cats pictures, and that for dog pictures, i.e. p(x | y = cat) and p(x | y=dog).
-of course we know p(y) too, either because we can make an assumption that the distribution of y follow the ratio of number of cat and dog pictures.
+Of course we know p(y) too, either because we can make an assumption that the distribution of y follow the ratio of number of cat and dog pictures.

-therefore, in reality, we usually do know p(x|y) and p(y), and then we want to calculate p(y|x).
+Therefore, in reality, we usually do know p(x|y) and p(y), and then we want to calculate p(y|x).

 Bayes' rule